-American Anglicanism Began in California
+American Anglicanism Began in California.

 The New World was discovered a short time before Dr. Martin Luther lit the spark which started the Reformation on the Continent.
 Following Columbus, explorers from many countries in the Old World turn their attention to the new Western World.
 As each new territory was explored, the area was claimed for both the country from which the explorer came, and for the established Church of that country.